 Greetings, fellow travelers.
 David Menconi here, humble scribe and pilot of this blog, which started out as the online appendix to my 2012 book “Ryan Adams: Losering, A Story of Whiskeytown.”
-Since then, I’ve expanded it to encompass my other books, the 2015 Ray Benson memoir “Comin’ Right at Ya: How a Jewish Yankee Hippie Went Country, or, the Often Outrageous History of Asleep at the Wheel” (which I co-wrote) as well as my 2000 novel “Off The Record” — plus the American Music Series, which I co-edit for University of Texas Press.
+Since then, I’ve expanded it to encompass my other books, including the forthcoming “Step It Up and Go: The Story of North Carolina Popular Music, from Blind Boy Fuller and Doc Watson to Nina Simone and Superchunk” — plus the American Music Series, which I used to co-edit for University of Texas Press.

 As for particulars about me, for 28 years my main occupation was writer at the News & Observer in Raleigh, North Carolina.
 The N&O was my primary work address going back to the Precambrian Era (1991, actually), although I’ve also done a fair amount of freelancing on the side here and there.
 Prior to moving to Raleigh, I spent five years at the Daily Camera newspaper in lovely Boulder, Colorado, after earning degrees from the University of Texas/Austin (Masters in journalism, 1985) and Southwestern University in Georgetown, Texas (Bachelors in English, 1983).
 And before that, I split my growing-up wonder years between Texas and Colorado.
 I’m married and have three excellent children; and my oldest son Aaron also does some writing, but mostly he’s well on his way to becoming a rock star.
 I’m also a bonafide member of the University of Colorado Trivia Bowl Hall of Fame.